TonyPhipps/SIEM/siem-selection.md

   - Ability to change field values
   - Parsers are configured in an human-readable open format
   - Parsers or searches support regular expression extraction
-- Event Enrichment
+- Event/Search Enrichment
   - Data can be enriched before correlation analytics are applied.
-    - For example, resolve the geolocation of an IP address and add it to another field
-    - Enrichment can use a lookup table to lookup a key and retrieve the value into a field
+  - Data can be enriched at search time.
+  - Fields can be added/adjusted based on matching a stored list, a subsearch, or localized math/logic
+- Lookup Lists
+  - Can be updated by scheduled searches
+  - Can be referencd by correlation engine / searches
+  - Can be called and added to searches
+  - Can be updated by third parties (for example, a file/API-sourced threat intel feed)
 - Self Auditing
   - Provides logs to detail activity performed within the tool stack.
     - User Log In Success/Fail